Tiger Containers is your premier choice for all types of shipping containers – new and used, for sale or hire – right across Australia.

 |Spec/Container Size||10ft Container||20ft Container||40ft Container/ High Cubes (HCs)|

 |Length||3.05m (10ft)||6.1m (20ft)||12.19m (40ft)|

 Because of the insulation and cooling mechanism, refrigerated containers have smaller internal dimensions that dry cargo containers.
 They do however retain the external dimensions as you shall see:

 |Gross Weight (Max)||30,500kg||30,500kg||30,500kg|

 |Length||6.1m (20ft)||12.19m (40ft)||12.19m (40ft)|

-At Tiger containers, we provide all these containers for either sale or hire at competitive prices here in Australia.
+At Tiger Containers, we provide all these containers for either sale or hire at competitive prices here in Australia.
 Contact us for more information and have a chat with our friendly and knowledgeable staff.